odoo/documentation/inventory/routes/concepts/use_routes.rst

 Pre-configured routes
 =====================

-Odoo has some pre-configured routes for your warehouses.
+Twenty20 has some pre-configured routes for your warehouses.

 In the Inventory application, go to :menuselection:`Configuration --> Warehouses`.